Definable Valuations induced by multiplicative subgroups and NIP Fields: Hahn Series and related constructions

 In positive characteristic, the situation is slightly different.
 The basic result is due to B\'elair \cite{BelHenselian}: \begin{fact} Let $(K,v)$ be an algebraically maximal Kaplansky field of characteristic $p>0$.
 Then $K$ is NIP as a valued field if and only if the residue field $k$ is NIP as a pure field. \end{fact}

 This generalises to the strongly dependent setting using the following results: \begin{fact}[\cite{Sh863}, Claim 1.17] Let $T$ be a theory of valued fields in the Denef-Pas language.
-If $T$ admits elimination of field quantifiers (cf. Definition 1.14) then $T$ is strongly dependent if and only if the value group and the residue field are. \end{fact}
+If $T$ admits elimination of field quantifiers (\cite[Definition 1.14]{Sh863}) then $T$ is strongly dependent if and only if the value group and the residue field are. \end{fact}

-Combined with: \begin{fact}[\cite{BelHenselian}, Theorem 4.4] Algebraically maximal Kaplansky fields of equi-characteristic $(p,p)$ admit elimination of field quantifiers in the Denef-Pas language. \end{fact} we get an extension of Fact \ref{Belair} to the strongly NIP case in analogy with Fact \ref{delon}: \begin{cor} Let $k$ be an infinite NIP field (of equi-characteristic $(p,p)$) and $\Gamma$ an ordered abelian group.
+\begin{fact}[\cite{BelHenselian}, Theorem 4.4] Algebraically maximal Kaplansky fields of equi-characteristic $(p,p)$ admit elimination of field quantifiers in the Denef-Pas language. \end{fact} The combination of the last two facts extends Fact \ref{Belair} to the strongly NIP case in analogy with Fact \ref{delon}: \begin{cor} Let $k$ be an infinite NIP field (of equi-characteristic $(p,p)$) and $\Gamma$ an ordered abelian group.
 Then $k((t^\Gamma))$ is NIP provided that, if $p=\mathrm{char}(k)>0$, then $\Gamma$ is $p$-divisible.
 It is strongly NIP if and only if $k$ and $\Gamma$ are. \end{cor}

-\begin{rem} Though B\'elair does not claim Fact \ref{QE} in mixed characteristic his proof seems to work equally well in that setting.
+\begin{rem} Though in \cite{BelHenselian} B\'elair does not claim Fact \ref{QE} for algebraically maximal Kaplansky fields in mixed characteristic his proof seems to work equally well in that setting.
 A more self contained proof is available in \cite{HalHasQE}.
-Combined with \cite[Proposition 5.9]{HalHas} we get that for the above corollary to hold (in any characteristics) we do not need the value group and the residue field to be pure.
+Combined with \cite[Proposition 5.9]{HalHas} we get that for the last sentence in the above corollary to hold (for algebraically closed Kaplansky fields of any characteristics) we do not need the value group and the residue field to be pure.
 This gives a strongly dependent version of \cite[Theorem 3.3]{JaSiTransfer}. \end{rem}

 It is natural to ask whether all NIP fields constructed as Hahn series satisfy Shelah's conjecture, namely, whether they all support a definable henselian valuation.
 It follows immediately from Corollary \ref{groups} that: \begin{prop} Let $k$ be an NIP field, $\Gamma$ an ordered abelian group which is $p$-divisible if $\mathrm{char}(k)=p>0$.
 Then $K:=k((t^\Gamma))$ is either algebraically closed, or real closed or it supports a definable non-trivial valuation. \end{prop}